tlepple/k8-training-workshop/templates/template.code.md

 9. If all works without error, you can see that it creates a new file with credentials here:
     `cat ~/.aws/credentials`

-10. Test that it is working with a sample aws cli command:
+10. Test that it is working with a sample aws cli command to list the bucket names in `S3`:
      ```bash
      export AWS_PROFILE=SBFE_sb250
      export AWS_DEFAULT_REGION=us-east-1